How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Related Work

-Skypilot~\cite{yang2023skypilot} is a logical continuation of prior works which implements a broker system so users can submit their (not necessarily DL) hardware requirements, and it tries to provision the necessary resources on any supported cloud.
+Skypilot~\cite{yang2023skypilot} is a broker system where users can submit their hardware requirements, and it tries to provision the necessary resources on any supported cloud.
 It features a preemption analysis that counts the number of interruptions in a zone and can decide to migrate whenever they cross a certain threshold.
-We have shown that multi-cloud, hybrid-cloud, and geo-distributed DL training is possible, and by adding our insights into their provisioning system, it would open up auto-migrated, decentralized DL training for the best spot prices in the world.
+We have shown that multi-, hybrid-cloud, and geo-distributed training is possible, and by combining our insights, it would open up auto-migrated, decentralized DL training for the best spot prices in the world.